ZigaForm version 5.7.1

 In Conclusion

-This pilot study reports a trend towards a positive impact of pulsed electromagnetic frequency (PEMF) therapy on the sole depth of the proximal processes of P3, indicating a potential benefit of a noninvasive therapy for soundness and performance in the horse.
+This pilot study reports a trend towards a positive impact of pulsed electromagnetic frequency (PEMF) therapy on the sole depth of the proximal processes of P3.
+This indicates a potential benefit of a noninvasive therapy for soundness and performance in the horse.
 A tendency towards improvement on sole depth in the heel of the right hoof was noted in PEMF-treated animals.
 On average, sole depth of the right hoof increased by 2.4 mm.
 In conclusion, this pilot study indicates that application of PEMF therapy may potentially improve sole depth of the equine hoof.

 Try MagnaWave for Your Horse!